alchemycodelab/module-two-notes/lecture-07-crud-auth-and-react.md

 ## Double token weirdness
 - We need to hold onto the token in state, even though it's right there in localstorage
-- Otherwise we lost the token occasionally while developing
+- Otherwise we don't get free DOM updates

 ## Protecting routes in React
      ```js   <Switch>